basho/rfc/open/clients_integration_tests.md

 * Riak must be installed from official packages
 * Riak will be 100% fresh and sparkly new on every test run
 * There will be at least a three-node cluster for tests
-* All branches will be tested, and all commits will be part of a test.
+* All branches will be tested, and all commits will be part of a test
 * Test runs should wait a period of time to "batch" commits.
-Right now buildbot is set to five minutes.
+Right now buildbot is set to five minutes
+* A well-defined set of officially supported language environments will be used for each library.
+For instance, Python versions `2.7.8`, `2.7.X` (where `X` is the latest), `3.3.X`, `3.4.X`, `3.5.X`

 ### Nice-to-have